MileHacker Logo

 Area

 Approximately 4,438 square kilometers (1,713 sq mi).
-This compact area means much is explorable without long travel times between destinations.
+This compact area means much is explorable without long travel times from one point to another.
 One can easily change from mountain villages to coastal towns within a day.
-This size creates an intimate sense, the region feeling more like a welcoming community than a vast, overwhelming landscape.
+This size makes an intimate sense, the region feeling more like a welcoming community than a vast, overwhelming landscape.
 It enables visitors to establishtle into a comfortable pace of travel, rather than rushing through sights.
 The small area also means less time in transit and more time enjoying the destination.

 ~290K